-- Providing information and technical assistance to municipalities, individuals and various agencies on environmental issues. - 4) Promoting environmental health and safety programs within the County, including but not limited to the "Right-to-Know" law, safety, hazardous waste and OSHA compliance. - 5) Implementing the provisions of the "New Jersey Worker and Community Right to Know Act", N.J.S.A.
-34:5A-1 et sea.. - Ensuring compliance with Recycling Regulations as stated in the Solid Waste Management Act. - 7) Implementing an air program concentrating on citizens complaints and ensuring compliance with governing laws by all point source dischargers pursuant to the Air Pollution Control Act, N.J.S.A.
-26:2C-1 et seq.. - E. The head of the Office of Environmental Health shall be responsible to the Director of the Office of Health Management for its operation. - F. The Office of Public Health.
-Under the direction and supervision of the Director of the Office of Health Management, the Office of Public Health's functions and responsibilities shall include: - Providing guidance and support for the development of an "All Hazards Public Health Plan" for all local health agencies within their jurisdiction, in accordance with a NJDHSS template. - Maintaining 24/7/365 communications capabilities in order to respond to infectious disease outbreaks and public health threats due to acts of terrorism and/or natural emergencies. - 3) Providing local and regionally generated disease data, such as the number of emergency department visits and admissions, sources and volume of influenza-like illness and other information that may be indicative of potential public health threats and/or emergencies to the NJDHSS. - 4) Conducting Hazard and Vulnerability Analysis and initiate a review and update of the county/municipal hazard vulnerability assessment, specific to chemical plants (SARA/TCPA), hazardous waste plants, retail establishments/businesses with chemical and pesticide supplies and sewer treatment plants. - 5) Collecting and analyzing communicable disease data from available surveillance systems to monitor disease trends and communicate any significant findings to NJDHSS and local public health partners within their jurisdiction. - 6) Establishing and reviewing protocols to ensure the investigation of diseases of public health importance, including potential bioterrorism incidents. - 7) Managing and operating the Public Health Emergency Communication System to ensure the timely dissemination and exchange of public health information to all key stakeholders within the LINCS agency region on a 24/7/365 basis.
+- H. The Bureau of Emergency Preparedness and Response.
+Under the direction and supervision of the Director of the Office of Health Management, the Bureau of Emergency Preparedness and Response's functions and responsibilities shall include: - 1) Providing guidance and support for the development of an "All Hazards Public Health Plan" for all local health agencies within their jurisdiction, in accordance with a NJDHSS template. - 2) Maintaining 24/7/365 communications capabilities in order to respond to infectious disease outbreaks and public health threats due to acts of terrorism and/or natural emergencies. - 3) Providing local and regionally generated disease data, such as the number of emergency department visits and admissions, sources and volume of influenza-like illness and other information that may be indicative of potential public health threats and/or emergencies to the NJDHSS. - 4) Conducting Hazard and Vulnerability Analysis and initiate a review and update of the county/municipal hazard vulnerability assessment, specific to chemical plants (SARA/TCPA), hazardous waste plants, retail establishments/businesses with chemical and pesticide supplies and sewer treatment plants. - 5) Collecting and analyzing communicable disease data from available surveillance systems to monitor disease trends and communicate any significant findings to NJDHSS and local public health partners within their jurisdiction. - 6) Establishing and reviewing protocols to ensure the investigation of diseases of public health importance, including potential bioterrorism incidents. - 7) Managing and operating the Public Health Emergency Communication System to ensure the timely dissemination and exchange of public health information to all key stakeholders within the LINCS agency region on a 24/7/365 basis. - 8) Developing and delivering risk communication resources for local public health agencies and elected officials. - 9) Reviewing procedures, protocols, statutes and regulations and other directives related to the Emergency Health Powers Act, in particular, as related to Isolation and Quarantine (Sections 14, 15 and 16 of the Act). - 10) Expanding the mass prophylaxis plan to include alternative methods of medication delivery based on NJDHSS guidelines (when available) and provide training, as required. - 11) Identify, recruit and train a pool of volunteers and staff to assist with any public health threat/emergency, including but not limited to, conducting epidemiologic investigations and supporting mass prophylaxis activities. - 12) Conducting a business continuity-planning element as a component of a county-level all-hazards preparedness plan; develop protocols to expedite the implementation of recovery risk communication plans; develop protocols to expedite the implementation of recovery risk communication plans.

-- 8) Developing and delivering risk communication resources for local public health agencies and elected officials. - 9) Reviewing procedures, protocols, statutes and regulations and other directives related to the Emergency Health Powers Act, in particular, as related to Isolation and Quarantine (Sections 14, 15 and 16 of the Act). - 10) Expanding the mass prophylaxis plan to include alternative methods of medication delivery based on NJDHSS guidelines (when available) and provide training, as required. - 11) Identify, recruit and train a pool of volunteers and staff to assist with any public health threat/emergency, including but not limited to, conducting epidemiologic investigations and supporting mass prophylaxis activities. - 12) Conducting a business continuity-planning element as a component of a county-level all-hazards preparedness plan; develop protocols to expedite the implementation of recovery risk communication plans; develop protocols to expedite the implementation of recovery risk communication plans. - 13) Developing plans for the rapid distribution of medications for first responders, fixed facilities, and the public within 48 hours; develop a local SNS assessment tool and review and update SNS plans to ensure that the grantee can receive and distribute medications for all Union County jurisdictions. - 14) Operating with federal, state and local authorities using a unified command structure, under the Incident Command System / National Incident Management System (ICS / NIMS). - G. The Office of Public Health will have as its Head the LINCS Coordinator.
-The Coordinator shall be the head of the Office and shall be responsible to the Director of the Office of Health Management for its operation.
+- 13) Developing plans for the rapid distribution of medications for first responders, fixed facilities, and the public within 48 hours; develop a local SNS assessment tool and review and update SNS plans to ensure that the grantee can receive and distribute medications for all Union County jurisdictions. - 14) Operating with federal, state and local authorities using a unified command structure, under the Incident Command System / National Incident Management System (ICS / NIMS).